-Fixed Income Portfolio Construction:Municipal Bonds In The Current Environment
+Fixed Income Portfolio Construction: Municipal Bonds In The Current Environment

 - Couponing and call features – A critical component in the building of a successful portfolio

 Our assessment of the monetary aggregates, productivity data and debt levels does nothing to improve our economic outlook.
-The bulls look to employment growth to suggest that everything is ok.
-We do not see employment growth as a leading indicator – in fact we see the junction of 4.4% unemployment and GDP growth of 2.0% or less as a paradox and a major yellow warning light.
+The bulls look to employment growth to suggest that everything is okay.
+We do not see employment growth as a leading indicator – in fact, we see the junction of 4.4% unemployment and GDP growth of 2.0% or less as a paradox and a major yellow warning light.
 We see the unemployment rate as close to its nadir with the strength of the data mostly behind us.

 Recent economic data has been underwhelming, and we are in the very late stages of the business cycle.
 If confirmed, these views don’t bode well for those calling for a pick-up in growth or higher interest rates.
 In addition, inflation, the worst enemy of bonds, is virtually, nonexistent and future expectations are declining.
-Finally, equity valuations are at historic highs by almost any traditional measuring metric which leaves the door open to a price adjustment and a subsequent flight to quality.
+Finally, equity valuations are at historic highs by almost any traditional measuring metric, which leaves the door open to a price adjustment and a subsequent flight to quality.

 Supply/Demand Metrics: The Municipal Bond Market has traditionally been heavily impacted by supply/demand metrics.
 This is true in 2017 as demand continues to grow while supply shrinks.